PowerMamba: A Deep State Space Model and Comprehensive Benchmark for Time Series Prediction in Electric Power Systems: PowerMamba Architecture

 \subsection{Decomposition and Projection}

 To decompose a time series, we apply a moving average kernel to the input sequence and obtain a trend component \( T(\mathbf{x}) = \text{Moving Average}(\mathbf{x}) \).
 Furthermore, we calculate a seasonal component, indicated as \( S(\mathbf{x}) = \mathbf{x} - T(\mathbf{x}) \), which quantifies the difference between the original sequence and the trend component.
+The moving average window size plays a critical role in the quality of the decomposition, where smaller windows may capture noise, while larger ones risk oversmoothing important patterns.
+We treat the window size as a hyperparameter and select it by performing a grid search to optimize forecasting accuracy.
 Following the time series decomposition, we combine these two inputs to create a longer input, \(\mathbf{x}_{ts} = [T(\mathbf{x}); S(\mathbf{x})] \), which is \(2L \times D\) in size.
 Next, we use a linear projection $\mathbf{x}_e = \text{LinearE}(\mathbf{x}_{ts})$ to project the input into an embedding of size \(E \times D\) before entering the mamba block.
 The fixed size of this embedding ensures that the length of the vector entering the mamba block does not depend on the input size.
 Hence, the size of the Mamba block does not change for different input sizes.
 The value of the embedding E is a model hyperparameter that can be found with grid search.